Training your back and triceps together offers a host of benefits compared to training both muscle groups separately.

 However, when using superset and tri-set workouts, you need more recovery time after training to avoid muscle overexertion and an overall fatigue.

-When working out your back and triceps, remember to keep the same rep scheme for both the triceps and back exercises.
-That means, if you do five sets of back exercises, follow it up with five sets of tricep exercises.
+When working out your back and triceps, it could be a good idea to keep the same rep scheme for both the triceps and back exercises.
+This means that if you do five sets of back exercises, you should follow it up with five sets of tricep exercises.

 Also, try to get the most out of the workout which targets these specific muscle groups.
 This means adopting the right posture and getting a good grip on the weights.
-If need be, use wraps when exercising your back, so you don’t have to worry about your grip instead of focusing on your back.
+If need be, use wraps when exercising your back so you don’t have to worry about your grip instead of focusing on your back.
+It’s important to always remember that proper form is the most important part of the exercises.
+There’s no need to go heavy with the weight if you can’t perform the reps properly.

-Most importantly, don’t rest when switching from the back exercise to the triceps exercise.
+Most importantly, don’t rest when switching from the back exercise to the triceps exercise if you’re hoping to maintain the superset tempo.

 Perform the back and tricep exercises back to back and rest after that.

 To reap even more benefits from this workout, schedule your forearms workout on a separate day.
-This way, you can fully concentrate on getting the most out of each day’s workout.
+In this way, you can fully concentrate on getting the most out of each day’s workout.

-Now that you’re ready, here are some of the best workouts that you can try out to blow up your back muscles and add serious size to upper arms.
+Now that you’re ready, here are some of the best workouts you can try out to blow up your back muscles and add serious size to your upper arms.

-Here are three of the best workouts for triceps and back muscles you can rep out to fast-track the results.
+Here are three of the best workouts for the triceps and back muscles you can do to fast-track the results.

-In this workout, the lat pulldowns exercise your back, and the rope pushdowns target your triceps.
+In this workout, the lat pulldowns exercise your back and the rope pushdowns target your triceps.
 It’s a particularly good back and tricep workout for mass.
+In addition, both of these machines are typically right next to each other, which makes it easy to quickly switch between the two exercises.

-Proper form is essential in reaping the benefits and avoiding injury.
+Proper form is essential to reap the benefits and avoid injury.

 Here’s how to do the lat pulldowns.